icelam/error-document/README.md

 Install yarn packages in project root folder first using `yarn install`.

 ### To start the project ##
-Run `yarn dev` in project root folder.
+Run `yarn start` in project root folder.

 ### To build production ###
 Run `yarn build` in project root folder.